 Tongue cancer is less common than many other types.
 Most people who get it are older adults.
 It's rare in children.

-Tongue Cancer SymptomsOne of the first signs of tongue cancer is a lump or sore on the side of your tongue that doesn't go away.
+Tongue Cancer SymptomsOne of the first signs of tongue cancer is a white or red patch, lump, or sore on the side of your tongue that doesn't go away.